 The problem is that although the government has a strong focus on sustainability, there are doubts regarding the level of funding which will be available to support such schemes.

 The budget may be too tight to allow farmers to make a real difference without drawing on their own resources.

-Specialist agricultural brokers, such as Evangate FS, offer flexible affordable options to allow farmers to make long-term investment changes without sacrificing their budgets.
+Specialist agricultural finance brokers, such as Evangate FS, offer flexible affordable options to allow farmers to make long-term investment changes without sacrificing their budgets.

-We have access to agricultural specialist lenders who are more understanding, compared to traditional lenders, when it comes to the length of loans and nature of collateral.
+We have access to agricultural specialist lenders who are more understanding, compared to traditional lenders, when it comes to the length of loans and nature of the collateral.